misharchived/unsplash_clone/README.md

 - Home page: displays a curated selection of images and allows users to search for images
 - Image page: displays the details of a single image, including its likes, saves, and download options

-## Contributing

-Contributions to this project are welcome!
-To contribute, please follow these steps:

-1. Fork the repository
-2. Create a new branch for your feature or bugfix
-3. Make your changes and commit them with descriptive commit messages
-4. Push your branch to your fork
-5. Open a pull request to the main repository

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).